andres-erbsen/dename-writeup/dename.md

 changes.
 Naively omitting the old changes from the inputs of the simple verifier would not yield a solution: it would have no way of determining whether a name has been already registered or not.
-Instead, the core servers will supply the verifiers with merkle-tree proofs about the relevant directory state in addition to the requested changes.
-Specifically, each request to transfer some name will be annotated with the old profile, its merkle path and all siblings used to calculate the hashes for the new merkle path.
+Instead, the core servers will supply the verifiers with Merkle-tree proofs about the relevant directory state in addition to the requested changes.
+Specifically, each request to transfer a name will be annotated with the old profile, its Merkle path and all siblings used to calculate the hashes for the new Merkle path.
 The verifier will then use the lookup procedure to verify the old mapping and calculate the new root hash using the server-provided values instead of storing a local copy of the whole tree. *We have not implemented this